 BMW 7 -Series

-Long Island City BMW 7 Series | New York Luxury Car Dealer
+Long Island City BMW 7 Series | New York Preowned Car Dealer

-Since it was established in the 1978 model year, the Long Island City BMW 7 Series luxury sedan has remained steadfast.
+Since it was established in the 1978 model year, the BMW 7 Series luxury sedan has remained steadfast.
 It’s the BMW flagship vehicle, and this full-size, rear-wheel-drive sedan has always represented the epitome of technology and elegance in the lineup.
 It is the obvious choice for knowledgeable buyers looking for a roomy and luxurious sedan, not to mention one whose reputation is impeccable.
 The 7 Series sedan’s competent handling dynamics and responsiveness have made it a breed unto itself, beginning with the early 733s and continuing on into the five present-day 7 Series models.
 While other manufacturers have traditionally built high-end sedans with peaceful rides, BMW engineers its 7s to interact with their drivers, making it an emotional experience as well as a physical one.
 So although the 7 Series has gained a few competitors in this space, it remains the perfect luxury sedan for people who love the driving experience.

 The first-generation BMW 7 Series was so popular it lasted for 9 years.
 The inaugural vehicle was the largest sedan the company had ever manufactured and was targeted at a specific car, the Mercedes S-Class.
 All 7s during this time had an inline six-cylinder engine under the hood.
 The second-generation BMW 7 Series, available from 1988-’94, was strikingly similar in style in focus; but this 7 Series allowed a choice between regular- and long-wheelbase models.
 The latter option greatly increased legroom in the rear seats.
 The third-generation 7 Series, sold from 1995-2001, is generally regarded as the apex of the model’s history.
 With a svelte and classic body, it was regarded as an authentic driver’s car.
-Although it had less in-cabin technology, it simply allowed the driver to enjoy the road without distraction.
+Although it had a less in-cabin technology, it simply allowed the driver to enjoy the road without distraction.

 2002-‘2008 saw the most radical version of the brand.
 Traditional exterior styling was replaced with a more confident, avant-garde design.
 The car was still recognizable as a 7 Series, but many purists were a bit put off; a refresh in 2006 smoothed out some of the lines – and the ruffled feathers.
-The forward thinking exterior design of this generation seeped into the cabin, where BMW’s typically button-heavy layout was traded for an inclusive system called iDrive.
+The forward-thinking exterior design of this generation seeped into the cabin, where BMW’s typically button-heavy layout was traded for an inclusive system called iDrive.
 The new system controlled climate, audio and navigation functions via a single dial and a central display.
 All in all, the 2002-2008 BMW 7 Series proved quite popular, due to its exceptional driving experience.

 The current generation 7 Series has been prevailing since 2009.
 Compared to the edgy previous model, its styling is considerably more reserved, with tighter bodywork and a conventional interior and trunk design.
 Turbocharged engines are now standard for BMW’s most popular sedan.
 There have been a handful of notable changes during the current 7 Series’ production run.
-In its first year, only a 750i or 750Li trim with rear-wheel drive was available.
+In its first year, only a 750i or 750Li trim with the rear-wheel drive was available.
 The 760Li arrived for 2010, while the 740i debuted the following year, becoming the first six-cylinder 7 Series in two decades.
 For 2013, the 750’s twin-turbo V8 was upgraded from its original output (400 hp, 450 lb-ft) to current levels, while the 740 received a new inline-6 with a single turbocharger in place of the original twin-turbo engine.